 This method enables you to query the time when the user clicked or opened the Push notification.
 The method returns a string of the engagement timestamp in ISO 8601 format.
-It returns null if no engagement information was fetched or the
+It returns nil if no engagement information was fetched or the

 resetEngagementContext method was called.

 Example: If you wanted to have a conversion window of three days, you could use this method to query the time.
 You could then compare it with current time.
 If it has been fewer than three days, then raise the conversion event.
 If more than three days have passed, you could clear the conversion context.
 Once the conversion context is cleared, the SDK will not raise any further Push Conversion events, even if invoked by the app.

 This API enables you to reset all engagement information (to nil).
 When you reset the engagement context, no more engagement will be reported after calling this method until: either new push notification received and opened or application is invoked from the email

 Example: When a new click occurs, any existing conversion context is cleared.
 Attribution is made to the most recent click that the user made.
 Conversion can be attributed to either an email campaign or a push campaign, depending on the last place the user clicked.
 If you use this method to reset the conversion context after the first click, then the SDK will not raise any further conversion events, even if invoked by the app.